xrowgmbh/ezplatform-ee-demo/README.md

 ### How to get access to eZ Platform Enterprise Edition?

-While this meta repository, `ezplatform-ee`, is public to ease installation and upgrades, full access can be obtained in one of three ways:
+While this meta repository, `ezplatform-ee-demo`, is public to ease installation and upgrades, full access can be obtained in one of three ways:
 - Request an online demo on [ez.no](https://ez.no/Products/eZ-Platform-Enterprise-Edition)
 - As a partner, download trial version from [Partner Portal](http://ez.no/Partner-Portal)
 - As a customer with an eZ Enterprise subscription, get full version from [Service Portal](https://support.ez.no/Downloads).